lesliefinlayson/Pyber_Challenge/README.md

 To address this disparity, PyBer might consider:

-Beginning with rural communities, because they are the most under-served and costly:
+Beginning with rural communities, because they are the most under-served and the service is the most costly for this city type:
    •	 Bring in more drivers.
 More drivers may make ride-sharing more available to more users.
    •	 Placing a cap on how much a fare may cost.
 This might make ride-sharing more affordable and therefore more attractive to potential users.
    •   Advertise these changes, provide incentives.
 Find ways to let the public know that ride-sharing is a viable transportation option.

-If actions 1 and 2 are tried and have success in rural cities, bring to suburban cities.
+If actions 1 and 2 are tried and have success in rural cities, bring to suburban cities and possibly urban cities.

-Further analysis may be needed to verify that these measures are cost-effective, especially if a cap is placed on fare costs.
+Note: Further analysis may be needed to verify that these measures are cost-effective, particulary if a cap is placed on fare costs.